NOW TAKING APPLICATIONS!

 - We recommend a minimum of two meetings before winter break and three after (at a minimum).

-- Meetings fro trips begin meeting regularly Mid-October.
+- Meetings for trips begin meeting regularly Mid-October.

 - Share legal and emergency responsibility with the site leaders